Puerto Rico

 Is Puerto Rico an ATA Carnet country?

-Iconic options include Old San Juan’s colonial streets and the forts of El Morro and San Cristóbal, the El Yunque rainforest, the beaches of the coast, the bioluminescent bays, the historic city of Ponce, the surf town of Rincón, and the pristine offshore islands of Vieques and Culebra.
+Old San Juan’s colonial streets and the forts of El Morro and San Cristóbal, the El Yunque rainforest, the north, west and south coast beaches, the bioluminescent bays, the karst hills and caves, the historic city of Ponce, the surf town of Rincón, and the pristine offshore islands of Vieques and Culebra.

 Useful Authority Links

 Ready to bring your production to Puerto Rico?
-Hoodlum handles the permits, US entry guidance, location scouting, customs and temporary-importation coordination, FAA-certified drone operators, local producers and crew, security planning, tax-credit registration and full on-ground production management, so you can focus on the work in front of the lens.
-Get in touch with our team to start planning, and tell us your locations, dates and creative brief.
+Hoodlum handles permits, US entry guidance, location scouting, customs and temporary importation coordination, FAA-certified drone operators, local producers and crew, security planning, tax-credit registration and full on-ground production management — so you can focus on what’s in front of the lens.
+Get in touch with your locations, dates and creative brief.

 For more information, view our Hoodlum Film Fixers Puerto Rico Google Business Profile.